-1. Conversations in Speech Pathology (CSP) is a podcast about issues related to the clinical practice of speech pathology.
-My mission is for the show to be: Interesting, Respectful to all parties, & Fun!
+Conversations in Speech Pathology (CSP) is a podcast about issues related to the clinical practice of speech pathology.
+My mission is for the show to be thought-provoking & fun!

-3. Please don't assume that because I cover a particular topic or individual that I am automatically endorsing everything they say and stand for.
-I want to hear from a variety of voices and I may or may not agree with everything a particular guest might say.
-Please keep that in mind.
+Please don't assume that because I cover a particular topic or individual I automatically endorse everything that is said on the show.
+I want to hear from various voices, and I may or may not agree with everything a particular guest has to say.

 1. Why don’t you put more episodes out on a regular basis?
-My podcast is a part-time passion of mine and it's a lot of work.
-For every hour of audio I record, there are about 4 hours of editing and post-production work that need to get done.
-There are also a lot of other speech podcasts these days- I'm really impressed!
+My podcast is a part-time passion and it's a lot of work.
+For every hour of recorded audio, about 4 hours of editing and other post-production work are required.

 2. Do you feel a responsibility to champion evidence-based practice (EBP)?
-Yes, with a slight caveat.
-There are a number of issues in speech pathology where evidence (for or against a particular intervention) is either lacking or misleading (depending on who is citing a particular study).
-There is a serious lack of nuance and openness in our profession (actually, it's in all corners of life these days).
-I have always believed that it is better to justify why you are doing a particular intervention than to do something just because it was cited in a study.
-I also believe speech pathology is a profession still in its infancy.
-So much to learn!
+Yes, with a caveat.
+There are a number of issues in speech pathology where evidence for or against a particular intervention is lacking.
+Moreover, I'm finding more and more these days a serious lack of nuance and openness in certain corners of our profession.
+It is better to justify why you are doing a particular intervention (backed by a theoretical foundation) than to do something just because it was cited in a single study or because that is what the majority of people are doing.

 3. I really like the podcast.
 How can I support what you’re doing?
 I’m glad you asked!
-There are 3 ways you can help me out:
+There are 2 ways you can show your love:

 1. Leave a review in Apple Podcasts or wherever else you listen to this show.